-- Sit for, and pass the any of the National Academy of Sports Medicine credentials; Corrective Exercise Specialist (CES), Performance Enhancement Specialist (PES) and Fitness Nutrition Specialist (FNS), and Functional Movement Screen® (FMS) certification exams. - Sit for, and pass the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist credential. - Successfully matriculate to post-graduate allied health professional programs in athletic training, physical therapy, occupational therapy, physician assistant, chiropractic and medical school. - Serve the community and the profession in an ethical and responsible manner, and - Pursue lifelong learning through appropriate continuing and post professional education.
+• Sit for, and pass the any of the National Academy of Sports Medicine credentials; Corrective Exercise Specialist (CES), Performance Enhancement Specialist (PES) and Fitness Nutrition Specialist (FNS), and Functional Movement Screen® (FMS) certification exams.

+- 204 College of Professional Programs 2022-2023 Undergraduate Catalog - Sit for, and pass the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist credential. - Successfully matriculate to post-graduate allied health professional programs in athletic training, physical therapy, occupational therapy, physician assistant, chiropractic and medical school. - Serve the community and the profession in an ethical and responsible manner, and - Pursue lifelong learning through appropriate continuing and post professional education.